-After your pension begins, the person that you designate as a Beneficiary on a special Beneficiary designation form that is provided with your pension application will be entitled to a death benefit of \$1,000 payable from the Building Service 32BJ Health Fund ("Health Fund"), unless you are eligible to receive life insurance coverage from the Health Fund on the date of your death.
+After you begin to collect your monthly pension, 4 the person that you designate as a Beneficiary on a special Beneficiary designation form that is provided with your pension application will be entitled to a death benefit of \$1,000 payable from the Building Service 32BJ Health Fund ("Health Fund"), unless you are eligible to receive life insurance coverage from the Health Fund on the date of your death.

 You can name any person or persons you want on this form; no spousal consent is required if you are married.
-You may change that designation after you start your pension, by completing a new Beneficiary designation form.
-For a copy of the form, contact Member Services in writing, by telephone or go to www.32bjfunds.org.
+You may change that designation after you start your pension by completing a new Beneficiary designation form.
+For a copy of the form, contact Member Services in writing, by telephone or go to www.32bifunds.org.